gilmerperez/portfolio-generator/README.md

 ## Technologies Used

-This appliation needs the following tools and technologies to operate:
+This application needs the following tools and technologies to operate:

 * `fs` for writing to the file system